I've Been Granted DACA: Can I Leave the U.S. to Visit Family?

 For more information on the application process, see DACA Recipients: How to Apply for a Travel Document (Advance Parole).

 Hiring an experienced immigration attorney to handle your application for Advance Parole can be an excellent idea, given the complexity of both the law and the paperwork.
 There's nothing automatic about filling out the form and getting approved; it's what's known as a "discretionary" approval.
-You'll therefore need to present convincing facts to support your request.
+You will therefore need to present convincing facts to support your request.

 NEED IMMIGRATION HELP ?